Sharon Salzberg on opening to the truth of suffering, the core of the Buddha’s teaching.

 This denial of suffering often occurs in family life.
 Sometimes there is great suffering in a family—discord, conflict, insecurity, violence—and in an effort to shield children from the truth, a great silence descends: the silence of denial, and of avoidance.
 If it is ever talked about, the suffering is repackaged and manipulated to look like something else.
 When talking about painful situations with children, skill and appropriate communication is called for, yet it is often the case that they are already well aware of what is actually going on.
 But without external affirmation of what a child feels to be true, a split arises within—a conflict between what the child is told and what they know intuitively to be true.
 Children learn not to trust themselves, let alone trust their parents.
 Because of patterns like this, acknowledging the truth of suffering is an enormous liberation for all involved.

 But the Buddha did not just teach suffering, he taught the end of suffering.
-A friend of mine, upon hearing the Buddha’s famous statement about teaching suffering, commented that this is not one, but two teachings.
+A friend of mine once commented that this is not one, but two teachings.
 From one point of view they are clearly two—either we are suffering or we are free.
 We know the difference in our bodies, in our hearts, in the marrow of our bones.
 However, when we look deeper into this teaching, we begin to unfold its integrity.
 For in any experience, even a painful one, we can find the end of suffering right in the heart of the moment.

 Yet when we are face to face with suffering and can’t change “the end of the story,” then how does suffering end?
 This is one of the most difficult situations we can encounter in our lives.
 We begin by not denying the pain, by acknowledging the truth of suffering.
 We do not become resigned to it or apathetic; we look at the suffering and discover the immense capacity of our hearts to include all aspects of life in our awareness.
 When we experience this immensity of heart, we recognize that it is not actually the pain itself, but the loneliness of feeling alone in the pain that is unnatural and cruel.